Cobular/SRND-Challange/README.md

             * `registrations.html` handles the display of the promo codes
     * `static/` contains the static files, like images and css.
         * `custom.css` contains the custom css that I use to override some of the bootstrap css in order to make the page look how I want
+        * `avenir-next.css` defines the avenir next font and is imported in `custom.css`
+        * `favicon-32x32` is the site favicon, it's a combination of a database logo and the codeday logo

 That's pretty much it, hope you enjoy!